 Are you accidentally marketing to the wrong person?

 You could be at serious risk of violating the Telephone Consumer Protection Act (TCPA).
 At $500 - $1500 per call or text, these violations add up fast and can be used to fuel a multi-million dollar class-action lawsuit.
-To make things worse, there is no more Safe Harbor provision under the TCPA, meaning that there is now a zero-tolerance for calling the wrong person.

 "Numerous TCPA lawsuits today involve the accidental calling [or texting] of wrong or reassigned numbers, creating a significant challenge in the industry.
 A brand may have consent from Person A and be calling [or texting[ to reach Person A, but if Person B now owns the number and answers, Person B is allowed to sue you for your innocent mistake.
 Reassigned number and call/text verification scrubbing are absolutely essential to mitigating risk in this regulatory environment."